nybell/non-add-paper/README.md

 A full demo dataset is provided in:
 - `/data/demo_data/`

-Demo model scripts (R, Python) are provided in:
-- `/code/demo_code/`

 This includes:
 - one simulated phenotype (`DATA_eur_nsnps100_h0.5_a0_d0.5_50k.txt`) with 100 causal SNPs, total SNP heritability = 50%, and all causal SNPs having a dominance deviation ratio of k = -0.5
 - Published result files for each prediction model (ADD PGS, DOM PGS, XGBoost, neural network)

 #### Running the demos

-You can plug the demo dataset into any of the following scripts to test the exact modelling pipeline used in the paper:
+You can plug the demo dataset into any of the following scripts to test the exact modelling pipeline used in the paper.

+Demo model scripts (R, Python) are provided in:
+- `/code/demo_code/`

 Polygenic score models (ADD + DOMDEV)
 - `demo.pgs.regressions.R`
 - `demo.pgss.html` (R Markdown HTML version)